 Massage, applying ice and heat, and using electrical muscle stimulation therapies may also help.
 Physical therapy exercises can strengthen the back and help prevent further injuries.

-The vertebrae in the back are cushioned by disks that act as shock absorbers and help stabilize the lower back.
+Disks between vertebrae act as shock absorbers and help stabilize the lower back.

-A herniated disk is one that slips out of place and puts extra pressure on the surrounding nerves.
-Usually, this results from aging-related changes that cause the disks to degenerate, making it easier for them to shift.
+A herniated disk slips out of place and puts extra pressure on the surrounding nerves.
+Usually, this results from aging-related changes that cause the

 A herniated disk can lead to weakness in one leg and numbness in the legs and lower back.